xmah-p/PKU-PintOS/docs/p3a.md

 After P picks Q's frame, **before the evicting process starts**, P will clear Q's page table entry, so that any access by Q to it will cause a page fault.

-In `load_page_by_spt()`, a new frame is allocated intentionally **before** looking up and copying the SPT entry.
-This ensures that when Q runs into a page fault for this frame while the eviction has not be done, it will immediately be stopped by the `frame_lock` in `frame_alloc()`, so there will be no race condition for Q's SPT entry.
+In `load_page_by_spt()`, a new frame is allocated **before** looking up and copying the SPT entry.
+This ensures that when Q runs into a page fault for this frame while the eviction has not be done, it will immediately be blocked by the `frame_lock` in `frame_alloc()`, so there will be no race condition for Q's SPT entry.

 >B7: Suppose a page fault in process P causes a page to be read from
 >the file system or swap.
 How do you ensure that a second process Q